andrecossa5/EMBL-predoc-course-2026-Nextflow.101/pipeline-3-advanced/README.md

-# Pipeline 3: Advanced scRNA-seq Data Concatenation
+# Pipeline 3: scRNA-seq data pre-processing

 This pipeline demonstrates advanced Nextflow concepts for single-cell RNA-seq data handling, focusing on reading multiple MTX files from a manifest and concatenating them into a single analysis-ready dataset.